TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-iot/embed-control-tagval-wire-protocol.md

 ## Messages and their contents

 In TagVal protocol, every message has a message type which is the first two characters of the message, and there must be a processor on both sides that can convert this message into something appropriate.
 Message types, like fields are restricted to two bytes in length.
 It again makes them very easy to process on the embedded side.
-There is a list of message types and fields in `RemoteTypes.h`.
+There is a list of message types and fields in `RemoteTypes.h` within TcMenu library, along with all API.

 Below, we go through the format of each message type.

+{{< figure src="/products/arduino-libraries/images/apps/embed-control/embed-control-protocol-state-machine.png" alt="Embed Control/TcMenu Protocol diagram, showing approximate message flow" title="Embed Control/TcMenu Protocol diagram, showing approximate message flow" >}}

 All connections start by sending a heartbeat with mode set to START to the remote.
 The remote wil respond to this by sending back a join message.
 Next, we send either a join or pairing request to either start a connection or in the case of pairing, to store our ID with the device.